 - a.
 Piers, bulkheads, and docks may be made of wood, composite or synthetic material decking and railing.
 Vinyl is not allowed.
 Pilings may be of wood, concrete, or steel. - b.
 In order to preserve the current view of Spring Bayou, roofed docks and boathouses on the historic waterfront shall be avoided. - c.
 Piers and docks shall use lighting that is unobtrusive to the quality of the Historic District.
-All lighting must meet the guidelines listed previously in this section. - d.
+For more guidance on lighting see Guideline 74 and Guideline 88. - d.
 Piers and docks shall be of a scale appropriate to the character of the Historic District.